-Table 3-1 presents expected volume, discharge rate, general direction of flow in the event of equipment failure, and means of secondary containment for different parts of the facility where oil is stored, used, or handled.
-Maximum potential discharge volumes are based on the largest tank, which is 10,000 gallons, located at Building 35.
+Table 3-1 presents expected volume, discharge rate, general direction of flow in the event of equipment failure and means of secondary containment for different parts of the facility where oil is stored, used, or handled.
+Maximum potential discharge volumes are based on the largest tanks, which is a 10,000 gallon AST at Building 39.
+(Note that there are six 20,000-gallon ASTs located at Building MLP-14 but are not yet in service).
 This is unlikely to occur because the tank is surrounded by a metal containment dike with a dike leak monitoring system.
 This tank also has mechanical and electronic overfill prevention alarm systems.

-Potential Event Maximum volume released (gallons) Maximum discharge rate Direction of Flow Secondary Containment 10,000-gallon AST - Building 35 Failure of aboveground tank (collapse or puncture below product level) 10,000 Gradual to instantaneous Southerly, to a storm drain that empties into NIH Stream.
-Intervention through OWS containment would most likely prevent this scenario.
-Metal containment dike Partial rupture of a full tank Variable from 1 - 10,000 Gradual to instantaneous Southerly, to a storm drain that empties into NIH Stream.
-Intervention through OWS containment would most likely prevent this scenario.
-Metal containment dike
+Potential Event Maximum Released (Gallons) Maximum Discharge Rate Direction of Flow Secondary Containment Failure of aboveground tank (collapse or 10,000 Gradual to instantaneous Southerly, to a storm drain that empties into NIH Stream.
+Metal containment dike level) Intervention through OWS containment would most likely prevent this scenario.